luojiahai/luojiahai.github.io/content/posts/foundations-of-transformers-inference.md

 [{'label': 'POSITIVE', 'score': 0.9998743534088135}]
 ```

-## Models {#models}
+## AutoClasses {#autoclasses}

-The base classes `PreTrainedModel`, `TFPreTrainedModel`, and `FlaxPreTrainedModel` implement the common methods for
-loading/saving a model either from a local file or directory, or from a pretrained model configuration provided by the
-library (downloaded from HuggingFace’s AWS S3 repository).
+In many cases, the architecture you want to use can be guessed from the name or the path of the pretrained model you are
+supplying to the from_pretrained() method.
+AutoClasses are here to do this job for you so that you automatically
+retrieve the relevant model given the name/path to the pretrained weights/config/vocabulary.

 Under the hood, the `AutoClasses` work together to power the `pipeline()`.
 An `AutoClass` is a shortcut that
 automatically retrieves the architecture of a pretrained model from its name or path.
 You only need to select the
 appropriate `AutoClass` for your task and it’s associated preprocessing class.

+Unlike `pipeline()`, there is no one generic way to run inference with `AutoClasses`.
+It depends on the task and the
-For a text classification task, this is an example of using `AutoClass` to run inference.
+pretrained model you select.
+This is an example of using an `AutoClass` to run inference for text classification task.

 ```python
 import transformers